Tirzo01/Tirzo01/README.md

 ### Hello, World 👋

 My name is Tiziano.
-I'm primarily a Frontend Developer based on Sicily ❤️.
+I'm primarily a Frontend Developer based in Sicily ❤️.

 Programming is just a tiny universe with a little God doing little things ✨.
 <hr>